kurttheviking/bluecache/README.md

 }
 ```

-Note: `ms` is milliseconds elapsed between cache invocation and final resolution of the priming function.
+Note: `ms` is milliseconds elapsed between cache invocation and final resolution of the priming value.

+## Changes from v1

+- [breaking] Addressed thundering herd problem identified by @ketilovre and others (a minor api change but the side-effects in underlying `_lrucache` are considered breaking)
+- [breaking] Removed `#reset` instance method which was abused in practice; use a key-specific `#del` instead
+- [minor] Generalized key and priming values to any primitive, promise, or function
+- [patch] Upgraded dependency
+- [patch] Reorganized test suite

 ## Contribute